API¶

 -

-This performs running or cumulative reductions, applying the function to the previous total and the new element.
-The function should take two arguments, the previous accumulated state and the next element and it should return a new accumulated state.
+- Accumulate results with previous state - This performs running or cumulative reductions, applying the function to the previous total and the new element.
+The function should take two arguments, the previous accumulated state and the next element and it should return a new accumulated state. - Parameters

 - func: callable